autonomoussoftware/metronome-wallet-mobile/README.md

 #### iOS

-If you're using `nvm` and you get the error
+- If you're using `nvm` and you get the error
 > Command PhaseScriptExecution failed with a nonzero exit code

+Make sure you've run the commands for Sentry setup above :point_up: - you will also need to complete those `sentry.properties` with a real sentry config.

-Check this issue https://github.com/facebook/react-native/issues/31181 - you might need to set an alias for `default`
+If the issue persist, check this issue https://github.com/facebook/react-native/issues/31181 - you might need to set an alias for `default`

 ```sh
 # replace "lts/erbium" with the appropiate lts version listed in nvm list